roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 tags:
  - webnovel translation
  - extra
 note: Quite a time it took, isn't it.
 But bear no fright.
-The time was spent on improvement of web-site (please inform me via Twitter or Discord if you find some flaw) and editing a previous chapters ٩(๑`^´๑)۶ <br>(Only two of the days were consumed by searching for a typeface—to no avail!)
+The time was spent on improvement of web-site (please inform me via Twitter or Discord if you find some flaw) and editing a previous chapters ٩(๑`^´๑)۶ <br>(Only two of the days were consumed by searching for a typeface—to no avail! almost.)
 chapter-link: https://kakuyomu.jp/works/4852201425154961396/episodes/1177354054884553982
 ---

-"Why--, Apricot, today play was also nice."
+"Why--, Apricot, today play was nice as always."

 Hinagiku remained utterly naked, as she sat upon a bed.

 "It was fun!
-Here you go, an after _etchi_ smoke!"
+Here you go, an after _ecchi_ smoke!"

 Half-naked Prico presented Hinagiku a box of cigarettes and a lighter.